ayushjain01/Self-Updating-Readme/README.md

 The text below will be, though!

 Here's a Joke for you -
-What do you call drunk Pandavas?
+How do you solve any equation?
-High-Five.
+Multiply both sides by zero.

 [![Build](https://github.com/ayushjain01/Readme-Jokes/actions/workflows/flow.yml/badge.svg)](https://github.com/ayushjain01/Readme-Jokes/actions/workflows/flow.yml)